 This is a small box game, but the components feel like they came from a larger production.
 Each temple has beautiful artwork on the oversized card, and the gems are nice little plastic representations from each color.
 Each player has a colored meeple representing their curse breaker, and tiny little cubes to score each curse broken.

 The game’s score board was a downer — to save space, the company printed the score chart on the bottom of the box, which sounds like a good idea, but is hard to see from all areas of the table.
-It would have been a lot easier just to print one extra oversized card.
+It would have been a lot easier just to print one extra oversized card. (editor’s note: This has been fixed in the Kickstarter release).

 All in all, this is a very nice production that fits the theme and fits easily back in the box.